Zainabed Spring Security JWT

 Then each subsequent request will have to include the JWT token, allowing the user to access resources that are permitted with that token.

-Whenever the user wants to access a protected resource, the client should send the JWT token in the Authorization
+Whenever the user wants to access a protected resource, the client should send the JWT token in the Authorization header using the Bearer schema.
+The content of the header should look like the following:

 Authorization: Bearer <token>